White-red-white flag: Creation

 The design of the flag used between 19 September 1991 and 5 June 1995 had originally been devised by the Belarusian Democratic Republic (March to December 1918).
 The original person behind the design of the flag is believed to have been Klawdziy Duzh-Dushewski before 1917 and this design is known in Belarusian as the byel-chyrvona-byely s'tsyah (Бел-чырвона-белы сьцяг; literally "white-red-white flag").
-Red and white have traditionally been used in the Coat of arms of Lithuania (Пагоня), the state heraldry of the Grand Duchy of Lithuania and also the Polish–Lithuanian Commonwealth, both of which included lands that are now Belarus.
+Red and white have traditionally been used in the coat of arms of Lithuania (Пагоня), the state heraldry of the Grand Duchy of Lithuania and also the Polish–Lithuanian Commonwealth, both of which included lands that are now Belarus.
 There are several other theories explaining the flag's origin.
 One theory speaks of an allusion to the name of the country, White Ruthenia.

 Interwar period

-In 1918, the Belarusian People's Republic (BNR) was proclaimed, the symbols of which became the coat of arms "Pahonia" and the white-red-white flag.
+In 1918, the Belarusian People's Republic (BNR) was proclaimed, the symbols of which became the coat of arms ("Pahonia") and the white-red-white flag.
 On 11 August, the newspaper Svobodnaya Belarus published the first official description of the flag and coat of arms.
 From 1919 to 1920, the white-red-white flag was used by Belarusian military formations as part of the Polish and Lithuanian armies.
 In 1920, the flag was used by participants in the Slutsk uprising.

 Between 1921 and 1939 the white-red-white flag was used by the Belarusian national movement in Western Belorussia (part of the Second Polish Republic), both by political organisations like the Belarusian Peasants' and Workers' Union or the Belarusian Christian Democracy, and non-political organisations like the Belarusian Schools Society.
 The flag was also used by the Belarusian Special Battalion in the Lithuanian army.
 After the Soviet invasion of Poland and the annexation of modern-day West Belarus in 1939, the flag was forbidden by the Soviet administration in the newly acquired territories as well.

 Second World War

-During World War II the flag was used during Byelorussian collaboration with Nazi Germany, being used by the Belarusian Central Council and appearing on arm patches and other insignia worn by the Belorusian Auxiliary Police, Byelorussian Home Defence, and later the Belarusian division of the Waffen-SS.
-Duzh-Dushewski, the creator of the flag, however refused to cooperate with the Nazi occupation forces and hid a Jewish family in his house, for which he was sent to the Pravieniškės death camp.
+During World War II the flag was used during Byelorussian collaboration with Nazi Germany, being used by the Belarusian Central Council, Belarusian Home Defence, and later the Belarusian division of the Waffen-SS.
+However, Duzh-Dushewski, the creator of the flag, refused to cooperate with the Nazi occupation forces and hid a Jewish family in his house, for which he was sent to the Pravieniškės labor camp.